opendatahub-io-contrib/ai-on-openshift/docs/odh-rhoai/gitops.md

 ### Workbenches

 Workbench objects are managed using the Notebook custom resource.
 The Notebook object contains a fairly complex configuration, with many items that will be autogenerated, and required annotations to display correctly in the Dashboard.
-The Notebook object essentially acts as a wrapper around a normal pod definition and you will find many simliarities to managing a pod with options such as the image, pvcs, secrets, etc.
+The Notebook object essentially acts as a wrapper around a normal pod definition and you will find many similarities to managing a pod with options such as the image, pvcs, secrets, etc.

-It is highly recommended to thuroughly test any Notebook configurations configured with GitOps.
+It is highly recommended to thoroughly test any Notebook configurations configured with GitOps.

 ```yaml
 apiVersion: kubeflow.org/v1